Automotive Direct-to-Consumer Sales

 The Changing Face of Automotive Buying

 Automotive has always been in a different position because for consumers it’s a high-ticket item with a low frequency of repurchase.
-However, the pandemic has accelerated the need for touchless experiences, opening the door for a D2C channel for automakers.
+However, the accelerated demand of consumers for simplified and contactless transaction experiences and the emergence of new engagemnt models is opening the door for a D2C approach from automakers.
 As the behaviors and in some cases even the laws that have governed automotive buying in the past continue to change, there’s growing opportunity for automotive OEMs to take a big step into the future before the field is dominated by new entrants.

 In this paper, we assess the drivers for this change and explore solutions that can help get automotive brands prepared for e-commerce and D2C relationships.
 Download it today to learn more about automobile direct sales.